Die4Ever/deus-ex-randomizer/README.md

     * Grenades Only
     * No Pistols - for people who think the pistol is OP
 * Max Rando - randomize the randomizer's settings!
-* An integrated Bingo board (on the Goals screen there's a Bingo button in the top right)
+* An integrated Bingo board: on the Goals screen there's a Bingo button in the top right, there's also our external BingoDisplay program
 * Co-op when combined with the HX mod (Alpha)
 * making all or some of the doors that normally require a key also lockpickable and/or destructible
 * making all or some keypads hackable.